POSTPONED: The World of Ernest Bloch: Masterclasses Discussion Gala Concert

 THE WORLD OF ERNEST BLOCH Masterclasses, Discussion, Gala Concert

-A day exploring and celebrating the diversity of his music with Bloch specialist Dr Alexander Knapp; BBC Producer; and three internationally acclaimed musicians
+A day exploring and celebrating the diversity of his music with Bloch specialist Dr Alexander Knapp; ex – BBC Producer Rob Cowan; and three internationally acclaimed musicians.

 The music of Swiss-American composer Ernest Bloch is remarkably diverse and was regularly performed in his lifetime.
 It revealed influences of Swiss, Chinese, Native American, American immigrant and Jewish musics.
 He also embraced Gregorian Chant, Renaissance, Neoclassical and Neoromantic idioms.

 To celebrate the 140th anniversary of his birth, three internationally acclaimed musicians, violinist Miriam Kramer, violist Rivka Golani and cellist Raphael Wallfisch, all recognised as supreme exponents of his works, will lead masterclasses during the day focusing on some inspirational works that are well worth regular performance.
 They will be interviewed by a BBC producer about their connection to the music of Bloch and will each perform one of his major works in the evening Gala Concert (see below) which will be introduced by Bloch specialist Dr Alexander Knapp.

 Early afternoon 2.00pm – 2.45pm Talk on Bloch by Dr Alexander Knapp